RedhawkSDR/transceiver-api/queueing/transaction.md

 A transaction is represented by a single BulkIO stream.

+## Identifier

+A transaction is uniquely identified within the tuner's queue by the BulkIO stream `streamID`.

+It follows that there may not be more than one transaction in the queue with the same `streamID` at any point in time; therefore, the device shall reject a duplicate `streamID`.

+It is legal to reuse the same `streamID` at a later date, once the prior transaction has completed.

 ## Start

 A new transaction is created when the device receives a new StreamSRI and the first data packet for that stream.